homemade raviolis at bruno's country club in gerlach nevada

 Nevada Martini

-It’s neither shaken nor stirred (that’d be an explosive disaster), but it does come with olives.
-Sometimes quite a few of them—often stuffed with garlic, hot peppers, or blue cheese—all sinking to the bottom and waiting for you at the end of your big frosty mug of… American lager.
-The best olive selection we know of sits atop the bar at one of our favorite Sagebrush Saloons, Iggy & Squiggy’s Junction Bar at Holbrook Junction, located between Gardnerville and Topaz Lake.
-Pro Tip: Order one on a Friday to wash down some killer fried fish tacos.
+This “cocktail” is neither shaken nor stirred, but it does come with olives stuffed with garlic, hot peppers, or blue cheese, all of which sink to the bottom of your big frosty mug of…American lager.
+You’ll find this savory ale at Iggy & Squiggy’s Junction Bar at Holbrook Junction, located between Gardnerville and Topaz Lake

-Nevada-Made Booze
+Nevada-Made Spirits

-Make a spirited escape to Fallon where the fifth-generation Nevada grain growers at Frey Ranch Farmers + Distillers produce strong, top-shelf bourbon on their historic ranch.
+Make a spirited escape to Fallon, where the fifth-generation Nevada grain growers at Frey Ranch Farmers + Distillers produce strong, top-shelf bourbon on their historic ranch.

 Breakfast Classics & Diner Delights